G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/Lambda.md

         </big></big></b>
     </summary>

-Функции Lambda можно активировать разными способами:
+Lambda functions can be activated in different ways:
-- HTTP-запросом
+- HTTP request
-  (При этом HTTP запрос может содержать несколько заголовков значения.
+  (In this case, an HTTP request may contain several value headers.
-  Для этого настраивается APL (application load balancer) которые будет конвертировать ...?name=one&name=two --> {"name":["one,"two"]})
+  To do this, configure APL (application load balancer) which will convert ...?name=one&name=two --> {"name":["one,"two"]})
-- загрузкой нового документа в S3 (действие, загрузка определенного вайла по маске и т.д.)
+- uploading a new document to S3 (action, loading a specific file by mask, etc.)
-- запланированным заданием (с помощью EventBridge (например раз в минуту))
+- scheduled task (using EventBridge (for example once a minute))
-- потоком данных AWS Kinesis
+- AWS Kinesis data stream
 - Event Source Mapping for SQS & SQS FIFO
-- уведомлением от AWS SNS
+- notification from AWS SNS

 </details>
 <br>